Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 Disney’s Polynesian Village Resort

-Okay, I’m going to do my best not to let my bias show way too much here because different resorts are right for dinner families.
-But Disney’s Polynesian Village Resort (aka The Poly) is my favorite.
+Okay, I’m going to do my best not to let my bias show way too much here because different resorts are right for different families.
+But Disney’s Polynesian Village Resort (aka The Poly) is my absolute favorite.

 Recently, the rooms the Polynesian have been updated to a Moana theme.
 But because this is a Deluxe Resort, of course Disney has kept it classy: an accent wall with Maui’s tattoos, updated color schemes, and new art.
 (Nothing too extreme.)